AllanSoto/STX/README.md

 This application requires Firebase credentials to function correctly.

-**VERY IMPORTANT: The `auth/api-key-not-valid` error almost always means that your `NEXT_PUBLIC_FIREBASE_API_KEY` or `NEXT_PUBLIC_FIREBASE_PROJECT_ID` (or other Firebase config values) are missing or incorrect in your `.env.local` file, or your Firebase project is not correctly configured for web app usage (e.g., the API key is restricted or the Authentication service is not enabled).
-Please double-check these steps carefully.**
+**VERY IMPORTANT: The `auth/api-key-not-valid` error almost always means that your `NEXT_PUBLIC_FIREBASE_API_KEY` or `NEXT_PUBLIC_FIREBASE_PROJECT_ID` (or other Firebase config values) are missing or incorrect in your `.env.local` file, OR your Firebase project is not correctly configured for web app usage (e.g., the API key is restricted or the Authentication service is not enabled/configured with sign-in methods).
+Please double-check the following steps carefully.**

 1.  **Create a Firebase Project:** If you haven't already, create a project on the [Firebase Console](https://console.firebase.google.com/).
 2.  **Add a Web App:** In your Firebase project, add a new Web application.
 If you already have one, ensure it's correctly configured.
-3.  **Enable Authentication:** In the Firebase console, navigate to "Authentication" (under Build) and ensure at least one sign-in method (e.g., Email/Password) is enabled.
+3.  **Enable Authentication:** In the Firebase console, navigate to "Authentication" (under Build), go to the "Sign-in method" tab, and ensure at least one sign-in provider (e.g., Email/Password) is enabled.
 4.  **Get Firebase Config:** After adding the web app (or selecting an existing one), Firebase will provide you with a `firebaseConfig` object.
-You can find this in your Project settings (click the gear icon next to "Project Overview", then scroll down to "Your apps").
+You can find this in your Project settings (click the gear icon next to "Project Overview", then scroll down to "Your apps", and select your web app).
 It looks something like this:

     ```javascript
     const firebaseConfig = {